 Multi-level spelling corrections¶

-Spelling corrections of a search phrase are automatically performed during a search.
-This enables visitors to find what they are looking for even if they misspell it.
-In addition, the automatic corrections allow visitors to find products where the product data itself is misspelled or have spelling variations.
+When a visitor enters a search phrase, automatic spelling correction helps the visitor find an item even if it is misspelled in the search.
+Automatic corrections also help visitors find products when the product data itself is misspelled or has spelling variations.
 For example, if a visitor searches for

 adidas and the brand name of a product is misspelled as

-addidas, the product with the misspelled name will be found.
+addidas, the product with the misspelled name is still found.

-The level of differentiation between the phrase and the content is furthermore something considered in the ranking, allowing relevant products not to be left out but less likely interpretations to be ranked lowered.
+The level of differentiation between the phrase and the content is considered in the ranking.
+Relevant products are not left out but less likely interpretations are ranked lower.

-A search phrase often include the color of a product thus making color an important concept to understand.
+A search phrase often includes the color of a product, thus making color an important concept to understand.
 Based on identification of color terms in the search query and color analysis of garments, Voyado Elevate can apply color closeness as a part of the ranking.
-Both how well the queried color matches the precise nuance of a garment, as well as how much of that nuance that is present in the garment.
+Ranking is affected both by how well the queried color matches the precise nuance of a garment, and how much of that nuance that is present in the garment.

-Using a color distant measurement called CIE-distance (Commission internationale de l'éclairage), Voyado Elevate is able to correctly consider the color match criteria based on nuance of each product.
-This allows variations that leans slightly towards purple or lighter red to be incorporated, but lower ranked.
+Using a color distant measurement called CIE-distance (Commission internationale de l'éclairage), Voyado Elevate can correctly consider the color match criteria based on the nuance of each product.
+This allows variations that lean slightly towards purple or lighter red to be incorporated, but ranked lower.

 The more of the color in the search phrase that is present in the product, the better the product is considered to match the color criteria.

-The product titles often hold significant information and are thus considered especially important for match ranking.
+Product titles often hold significant information and are considered especially important for match ranking.

-Product titles are however special in yet another aspect.
-They often consist of a composition of other values.
-For example, a title may very well be a combination of both its proper name, the product type and a color name.
+Product titles often consist of a composition of other values.
+For example, a title can be a combination of both its proper name, the product type, and a color name.

 Normally, a full match of an attribute is ranked higher than a partial match.
-Product titles are an exception to this due to the their special composition.
+Product titles are an exception due to the their special composition.
 This means that the search query

 shirt matches the titles